HotCakeX/Harden-Windows-Security/Wiki posts/Harden‐Windows‐Security‐Module/Harden‐Windows‐Security‐Module.md

 In Interactive mode, the cmdlet will ask you to confirm the changes before applying them.
 In non-interactive mode, you can pre-configure the hardening categories you want to apply and the cmdlet will apply them without asking for confirmation.

+> [!TIP]\
-It possesses the ability to operate entirely in isolation, useful for systems or servers that are disconnected from the Internet.
+> It possesses the ability to operate entirely in isolation, useful for systems or servers that are disconnected from the Internet.

 ## Parameters

 ### -GUI

-Shows a graphical user interface (GUI) that allows you to select the hardening categories you want to apply.

-> [!TIP]\
-> In the GUI experience:
-> * Toast Notification is displayed when all of the selected categories are applied.
-> * When using the logging feature, the log file will be created in the path you selected once the GUI is closed.
+Launched the Graphical User Interface (GUI).
+This is the primary way of launching the GUI of the Harden Windows Security.
+You will have access to the entire feature set and more.

 <br>